The Philosophy PhD Program

 Students enrolled in the Practicum are expected to meet regularly with the Chair of the Area Exam Committee until the Area Exam itself takes place.
 This course does not count as one of the fifteen courses required to fulfill the Course Requirement.

 Once a student is enrolled, the process of completing the Practicum has two stages.
 The first involves the creation and approval of the Area Examination Document.
 The second involves the (oral) Area Examination itself.

 The Area Examination Document: The student and the Committee members agree on a list of readings in the area of the intended dissertation.
 The student then prepares a document of approximately 10,000 to 12,000 words containing summary exposition and brief discussion of the main doctrines and arguments in the readings on the list.
+This document should take the form of a narratively coherent guide to the topic; it should not just be a sequence of summaries of each reading.
 The Area Examination Document is submitted to members of the Area Examination Committee, who then may either approve it or ask for modifications.

 When all members of the Committee have approved the document, the Chair proceeds to schedule the Oral Area Examination.

 The Oral Area Examination: This is an oral exam lasting approximately 90 minutes.
 Questioning in the exam should be primarily focused on doctrines and arguments discussed in the Area Examination Document.
 Afterwards, the members of the Area Examination Committee determine the grade.
 Grading and reporting of grades on Area Examinations follow the pattern of grading and reporting on Starred Papers (outlined above in Section 17).